AlexStanovsky/how-to-unit-test/README.md

 how-to-unit-test
 ================

-Few ideas to how to do unit tests, which are implemented in the Useless box.
+Few ideas to how to do unit tests, which are implemented on a Useless box.